gfw001/NER_tagging_for_Twitter/README.md

 # NER_tagging_for_Twitter

-Project for course CS 585 Intro to NLP @UMassAmherst
+Project for CS 585 Intro to NLP @UMassAmherst